-Any compounded prescription ingredient that is not approved by the FDA (e.g. Estriol) is considered a non-covered product and will not be eligible for reimbursement.
+NDCs submitted for the compound must be the exact formulation of what is dispensed.
+If a compounded prescription ingredient is not approved by the FDA, it is considered a non-covered product and will not be eligible for reimbursement; however, it must be submitted with the claim.